ooni/ooni.org/content/post/whatsapp-and-facebook-tests.md

 * DNS lookups to domains associated to Facebook do not resolve to IP addresses allocated to Facebook.

-If you’re a Mac OS or Linux user, you can run this test through the following
+If you’re a macOS or Linux user, you can run this test through the following
 steps:

 1. [Install](https://ooni.torproject.org/install/ooniprobe/) ooniprobe.